quicbit-js/qb-json-next/readme.md

 ## How it works - Understanding the parse graph (state and stack)

-The parse graph is a simply mapping of parse states to other allowed states.
+The parse graph is a simple mapping of parse states to other allowed states.
 For next(), we employ an integer array to do this in the most efficent manner possible.
 We encode position state (ps.pos) along with ascii values in the same low integer to create the graph.